geobreed/zettelnotes/insight/Maturity - Entrepreneurial Perspective.md

 	- What work to be done?
 	- Place work take place
 	- Begin with present and no idea about future

+A Mature Business does not come from [[Infancy - Technician Phase]] or [[Adolescence - Getting Help]] phase.
+A Mature Business begin with small Mature Business.